equalitie/np1sec/README.md

 ## Installing from source

-To install np1sec from a source tarball, which do not yet actually exist, run the following in the source directory:
+To install np1sec from a source tarball <sup>1</sup>, run the following in the source directory:

 ```
 $ ./configure
 $ make
 # make install
 ```

+<sup>[1]</sup> No np1sec source tarballs have been released as of yet.

 ## Installing from git